WebAssembly/tool-conventions/Annotations.md

 ## Custom Sections

-This specifies custom sections for Wasm binaries, their encoding, and how they map to fields in the OpenContainers Annotation Spec.
+This specifies custom sections for Wasm binaries, their encoding, and how they map to pre-defined annotation keys from the OpenContainers Annotation Spec.

 | Wasm Custom Section Name | OCI Annotation Key                     | Custom Section Encoding                                                                                                 |
 | :----------------------- | :------------------------------------- | :---------------------------------------------------------------------------------------------------------------------- |